What is Reserve Rights (RSR)?

 TLDR

-Reserve Rights (RSR) is the dual-purpose utility and governance token for the Reserve Protocol, a decentralized platform for creating asset-backed stablecoins and tokenized baskets.
+Reserve Rights (RSR) is the utility and governance token for the Reserve Protocol, a decentralized platform that enables the creation of asset-backed, overcollateralized stablecoins designed to combat inflation and economic instability.

-1. Governance & Insurance Token – RSR holders govern the protocol's stablecoins (RTokens) and stake their tokens as a first-loss capital backstop to insure against collateral failures.
+1. Governance & Insurance Backstop – RSR holders govern the protocol's stablecoins (RTokens) and can stake tokens as a first-loss capital buffer to protect against collateral failures.

 Deep Dive